Optimal Regulation and Investment Incentives in Financial Networks: Discussion

 Bank 1 finds it optimal to invest fully in the risky asset whenever

 which simplifies to

 However, investing fully in the risky asset is socially efficient if and only if

 Note the difference on the right-hand-side, which stems from the fact that Bank 2's bankruptcy cost is not accounted for by its counterparties when deciding on promised payments.
 Hence, even though Bank 1's risk-taking translates into higher interest rates on its liabilities to both of its counterparties, its incentives are still misaligned with social efficiency.
 Note that this inefficiency gets worse the longer the chain of interbank lending as well as the greater the bankruptcy costs.
-Overall, even if banks can adjust their exposures to each other in response to investment decisions, they do not account for the overall network externalities when doing so.
+Overall, even if banks can adjust their exposures to each other in response to investment decisions, they do not account for the overall network externalities when doing so. \end{example}

-So far, we have taken depositors to be risk-neutral.
+The above example takes depositors to be risk-neutral.
 If they were risk averse, higher promised payments would be required to compensate for the probability of default.
 That being said, Bank 2's bankruptcy costs would still not be accounted for, nor any additional network externalities, so the inefficiencies would persist.
 Moreover, disciplining becomes even more challenging if banks can only contract bilaterally and if observing a counterparty's investments is costly or impossible.
 The basic qualitative ideas underlying our results---i.e., that bilateral contracts between banks generate externalities, distort incentives, and must be addressed while keeping the network in mind---should extend.

 A deeper analysis of such considerations requires modeling the endogenous formation and benefits from the network, which is beyond the scope of this paper but an important issue to merge with our analysis.\footnote{Distorted incentives are also to be expected in the formation of the network itself, as shown in the recent literature on network formation in financial settings (see, e.g., Gofman \citeyearpar{gofman2017}, Babus and Hu \citeyearpar{babush2017}, Farboodi \citeyearpar{farboodi2017}, Wang \citeyearpar{wang2017}, Erol \citeyearpar{erol2019}, and Blasques \citeyearpar{blasques2018}.)}